Mark-Seaman/Shrinking-World-Pubs/stacie/Pub/Connect.md

 ## Take Me to Lunch

-We've set up a meal train to help with meals.
-You can sign up to take me to lunch or dinner.

-<a class="btn brown m-3" href="https://www.mealtrain.com/trains/gk5eml" target="share">Meal Train</a>
+I've posted my calendar to let you see the available time that are open for me.
+Select a time that is good for you.

-<a class="btn brown m-3" href="https://cal.com/mdseaman/lunch-with-mark" target="share">Mark's Calendar</a>
+<a class="btn brown m-3" href="https://cal.com/mdseaman/lunch-with-mark" target="share">Book on Mark's Calendar</a>